arharris/learning_git/Data_Consolidation_documentation.md

 This means that the error was not caused by a problematic data export directory, so the problem is somewhere in the script.
 Here are some common causes:

 #### A file path is incorrect (make sound pretty below)
-If the file path is not obviously wrong, Check if it is a relative or absolute filepath; may need to manually set a working directory
+If you get an error message reading "No such file or directory," the most likely culprit is a bad file path.
+Check the file name specified, If the file path is not obviously wrong, Check if it is a relative or absolute filepath; may need to manually set a working directory

 #### If a function cannot be found (Again, make sound pretty)